-- ♦ All licensed physicians and surgeons.
+- All licensed physicians and surgeons.

-- ♦ Physician assistants.
+- Physician assistants.

-- ♦ Dentists.
+- Dentists.

-- ♦ Licensed dental hygienists.
+- Licensed dental hygienists.

-- ♦ Optometrists.
+- Optometrists.

-- ♦ Podiatrists.
+- Podiatrists.

-- ♦ Chiropractors.
+- Chiropractors.

 - Residents or interns in any of the professions listed above.

 - Registered nurses.

 - ♦ Licensed practical nurse.

 - Basic and advanced emergency medical care providers.

-Any of the following persons who, in the scope of professional practice or in their employment responsibilities, examines, attends, counsels, or treats a child:
+Mandatory reporters also include any of the following persons who, in the scope of professional practice or in their employment responsibilities, examines, attends, counsels, or treats a child:

-- ♦ A social worker. - ◆ An employee or operator of a public or private health care facility as defined in Iowa Code section 135C.1. - ♦ A certified psychologist. - ♦ A licensed school employee, certified paraeducator, or holder of a coaching authorization issued under Iowa Code section 272.31, or an instructor employed by a community college.
+- A social worker. - An employee or operator of a public or private health care facility as defined in Iowa Code section 135C.1. - A certified psychologist. - ♦ A licensed school employee, certified Para educator, or holder of a coaching authorization issued under lowa Code section 272.31, or an instructor employed by a community college. - An employee or operator of a licensed child care center, registered child development home, Head Start program, Family Development and Self-Sufficiency Grant program under Iowa Code section 216A.107, or Healthy Opportunities for Parents to Experience Success - Healthy Families Iowa program under Iowa Code section 135.106.

-- ♦ An employee or operator of a licensed child care center, registered child development home, Head Start program, Family Development and Self-Sufficiency Grant program under Iowa Code section 216A.107, or Healthy Opportunities for Parents to Experience Success Healthy Families Iowa program under Iowa Code section 135.106. - ◆ An employee or operator of a licensed substance abuse program or facility licensed under Iowa Code Chapter 125. - An employee of an institution operated by DHS listed in Iowa Code section 218.1. - ♦ An employee or operator of a juvenile detention or juvenile shelter care facility approved under Iowa Code section 232.142. - ◆ An employee or operator of a foster care facility licensed or approved under Iowa Code Chapter 237. - An employee or operator of a mental health center. - ♦ A peace officer. - A counselor or mental health professional. - ◆ An employee or operator of a provider of services to children funded under a federally approved medical assistance home- and community-based services waiver.
+- ♦ An employee or operator of a licensed substance abuse program or facility licensed under lowa Code Chapter 125. - ◆ An employee of an institution operated by DHS listed in Iowa Code section 218.1. - ◆ An employee or operator of a juvenile detention or juvenile shelter care facility approved under Iowa Code section 232.142. - An employee or operator of a foster care facility licensed or approved under lowa Code Chapter 237. - An employee or operator of a mental health center. - A peace officer. - A counselor or mental health professional. - An employee or operator of a provider of services to children funded under a federally approved medical assistance home- and community-based services waiver. - ♦ An employee, operator, owner, or other person who performs duties for a children's residential facility certified under chapter 237C.